-Cover letters don’t always get read – that’s a fact – and particularly for career changers, that means potentially missing out on pertinent information.
-It’s fine to cut and paste your existing letter into the body of the email, but I suggest including a brief introduction letter – 3-4 sentence – introducing yourself and setting the stage for the documents you’ve attached:
+Cover letters don’t always get read.
+Particularly for career changers, that means potentially missing out on pertinent information.
+It’s fine to cut and paste your existing letter into the body of the email, but I suggest including a brief introduction letter of 3-4 sentences introducing yourself and setting the stage for the documents you’ve attached:

 Dear Hiring Manager-